slipstream/SlipStreamWebUI/README.md

-# Web UI
+# SlipStream Web UI

-## Purpose

-This repository contains a simple web browser UI for SlipStream, using ClojureScript and related technologies.
+An application that provides a graphical interface to cloud management services that use the CIMI interface.
+The tortured acronym comes from "Cimi resoUrces via a Browser InterfaCe".
 It is an early **prototype** but feedback (as GitHub issues) on the UI, source code, and underlying technologies is welcome.

-It also contains, **reagent components** which are integrated to the **SlipStream UI**.
-The purpose of those components are to migrate to re-frame framework in nearly futur.

-At the moment, it is not packaged and can only be run from a development environment.
-See the instructions below for starting up the web UI.

-## Useful Tools (and Commentary)
+## Frameworks and Libraries

 SlipStream Code:

  * [SlipStream Clojure(Script)
    API](https://github.com/slipstream/SlipStreamClojureAPI): Provides
    a ClojureScript API for the CIMI and CIMI-like resources within SlipStream.

 Frameworks: